About Colonial Heights Animal Control and Shelter

 Any dog or cat four months of age or older must have a city license.
 The license consists of a receipt and metal tag.
 The tag is marked Colonial Heights with a serial number and year in which the tag was issued.
 Tags should be fastened securely to a collar worn by the dog or cat.

 Anyone who brings a dog or cat into the city must have it licensed within 30 days.
-Colonial Heights residents may obtain a license from the Treasurer's Office located at City Hall (201 James Avenue).
+Colonial Heights residents may obtain a license from the Billings & Collections office located at City Hall (201 James Avenue).
 You must furnish a certificate of rabies vaccination for each animal.
 No tag will be issued without proof the animal has been vaccinated against rabies by a licensed veterinarian.
 Rabies certificates and city license should be made available upon request for inspection by Animal Control.

 The license fee is due annually by February 1st of each year.
 The fees are: